The microscopic role of deformation in the dynamics of soft colloids: Supplemental Information

 \subsection{Particle deformation on increasing packing fraction}

-Figure~\ref{fig:S1} reports snapshots of EPRs at different packing fractions for $U=1000$.
-To show the degree of deformation EPRs are coloured according to the single-particle asphericity $a$: circular rings are blue while strongly deformed rings are coloured with red.
+Figure~\ref{fig:S1} reports snapshots of EPRs at different packing fractions for $U=1,000$.
+To show the degree of deformation each EPR is coloured according to its asphericity $a$: circular rings are blue while strongly deformed rings are coloured in red.
 In the more compressed conditions, faceting is evident between strongly deformed rings.
+Movies of rings at three different packing fractions $\zeta=0.463, 0.812$ and $1.264$ are reported in the Supplementary Movie where EPRs change colours in time according to their asphericity following the colour code of Fig.~\ref{fig:S1}.
+Each movie is composed of frames separated by a time of $\sim 40$ (in reduced units) for up to a total time of $800$.